Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 As we've stated, it is incredibly challenging to rank canine intelligence.
 It can even be challenging to figure out exactly what "intelligence" is when it comes to canines and other species.

 However, there have been several attempts to rank dogs in terms of intelligence.
 Usually, these tests rank dog breeds based on how long it takes them to learn a new command.
-Therefore, dogs that are not great at training tend to get the short end of the stick.
+Therefore, dogs that are not as responsive to repetitive obedience-based training tasks tend to get the short end of the stick.
 The Samoyed is often one of these.

-While the Samoyed is pretty smart, there are plenty of other breeds that are smarter.
-For instance, the Golden Retriever and Border Collie are all smarter by quite a bit, along with 30—40 other breeds.
+While the Samoyed is pretty smart, there are plenty of other breeds that may perform better in specific areas such as obedience, trainability, or working tasks.
+For instance, the Golden Retriever and Border Collie are widely recognized for excelling in trainability and working roles and, therefore, are often considered smarter by quite a bit, along with 30—40 other breeds that rank better in commonly evaluated tasks.

 How Are Samoyeds Smart?